xtrm0/csd-blog/website/content/2021/kangaroo.md

 On top of this permanent storage layer, popular objects are cached.
 Caches allow quicker access to the popular objects and lower load on the storage layer.
+A cache's effectiveness in these systems is primarily measured by the ratio of the number of requests it can fulfill to the total number of requests, or its miss ratio.
+As the quantity of data scales, caching layers need to also scale to maintain their miss ratio, otherwise end-user experiences such as website load times suffer.
-To be effective, caching layers need to scale with the quantity of data, but scaling traditional DRAM caches is prohibitively expensive.
+However, scaling traditional DRAM caches is prohibitively expensive.
 Instead, companies are increasingly using flash to build larger caches since flash is 100x cheaper per bit than DRAM.

-Unfortunately, prior flash caches fall short of efficiently caching tiny objects.
+Unfortunately, prior flash caches fall short of efficiently caching tiny objects, a challenging workload for flash caching.
-Prior approaches either require too much DRAM, losing the cost benefits of flash, or require too many writes, wearing out the flash device long before its expected lifetime.
+Prior approaches either increase the cache's cost by having a high indexing overhead that requires excessive DRAM capacity to support or writing too much and rapidly wearing out flash devices.
 Thus, with prior designs, flash caching fails to live up to its potential as a cheap, large cache for tiny objects.

 Kangaroo is a new flash cache optimized for tiny objects.